Suvorov Military School

 The Suvorov Military Schools (Суворовское военное училище) are a type of boarding school in the former Soviet Union and in modern Russia and Belarus for boys of 10–17.
 Education in these schools focuses on military related subjects.
-The schools are named after Alexander Suvorov, a well-known 18th century general.
+The schools are named after Alexander Suvorov, a well-known 18th century Russian general.

 Their naval counterparts among Russian military schools are the Nakhimov Naval Schools.
 They are named after Pavel Nakhimov, the 19th century admiral.

 History

 The Suvorov and Nakhimov school models were created during the Second World War in December 1943 to provide boys of school age, particularly those from families of military personnel, with a secondary education specializing in military (army, navy, intelligence, etc.) subjects and training.
 Boarding school aspect was particularly important at the time because many students were war orphans, who were either without parents or with only a surviving mother, unable to support them.
 A number still exist in Russia and the former Soviet Union.
 Other schools have existed in other Soviet republics.
 The former Kiev Suvorov Military School in Ukraine was reorganized in 1992 and named after Ivan Bohun in 1998.
 In July 1991, the Cabinet of Ministers of the USSR signed an order making the Bishkek Suvorov Military School and the Ulyanovsk Guards Suvorov Military School.
 Although the school in Ulyanovsk was created, the Bishkek branch was not created due to the collapse of the USSR.
 Carey Schofield, a British journalist with close links to the Soviet Armed Forces, wrote in 1990–91, 'it is still generally accepted that the best way for an officer to start his career is to attend one of the very smart Suvorov or Nakhimov schools, the military boarding schools.'